-Making your own marshmallow fondant (MMF) is easy, and the best part is, it gives you way more control over the finished product.
-This recipe is quick and versatile, plus it's more elastic and easier to work with than many traditional fondant recipes.
+Making your own marshmallow fondant (MMF) is easy — so easy, in fact, you can do it in your microwave!
+But that's not even the best part: DIYing your fondant actually gives you way more control over the finished product, and this recipe is more elastic and easier to work with than many traditional versions.
 Once you give it a try, you'll be hooked!

 - Food coloring (optional)

-Wonder why we included the chocolate?
-That's the magical secret!
-Including candy melts makes your fondant firmer, more elastic and easier to use.
+Chocolate is the magic ingredient to making your fondant firmer, more elastic and easier to use.
 Plus, it stops it from sagging or drying out.
 Win-win!

 1. Melt the Marshmallows